 IRSN has not identified, at this stage, any blocking problem due to the envisaged evolutions.
 However, IRSN pointed out that the loading of MOX fuels in the 1,300 MWe reactors, which will require in-depth studies, would entail major adaptations of the facilities concerned and the implementation of a new transport package.
 For IRSN, feasibility of the modifications to be carried out, remains to be confirmed.

-In addition, while most facilities of the front end of the cycle have recently been upgraded or replaced, the submitted file does not contain the provisions for ensuring the renovation or renewal of the back end facilities: MELOX and La Hague plants, which have been in operation for more than twenty five years.
+In addition, while most facilities of the front end of the cycle have recently been upgraded or replaced, the submitted file does not contain the measures for ensuring the renovation or renewal of the back end facilities: MELOX and La Hague plants, which have been in operation for more than twenty five years.

 In this regard, recent periodic safety reviews of these facilities have led operators to make modifications for ageing management of equipment (evaporators of fission products of La Hague plant in particular).
 Also, as part of the "watch and anticipation" process, the operators concerned must anticipate the measures to be taken for ageing management of these facilities.
 IRSN recommended that operators submit, in the next "Impact Cycle" file, the provisions envisaged for the refurbishing or renewal of cycle facilities according to their predictable lifespan and planned changes in energy policy.